-Most people spend two nights here and the main activities are half-day or full-day visits into the Ngorongoro Crater.
-The Ngorongoro Sopa Lodge is close to the very quiet eastern road into the Crater.
-This road can be used for decents and ascents, but it sees very little traffic compared to the more popular road on the western side of the Crater.
-It also means that you start your game-driving on the opposite side of the floor of the Crater to most people, and as a result you have a few hours there with relatively few other vehicles around.
-As mid-morning approaches, the Ngorongoro Crater inevitably gets a lot busier, but your first few hours will usually be peaceful and quiet.
+Most people spend two nights here and the main activities are half-or full-day visits into Ngorongoro Crater.
+The Ngorongoro Sopa Lodge is close to the very quiet eastern road into the crater and sees very little traffic compared to the more popular road on the western side of the crater.
+It also means that you start your game drive on the opposite side of the basin and, as a result, you can enjoy a few hours there with relatively few other vehicles around.

-Whilst staying Ngorongoro Sopa Lodge, travellers might also want to spend a day visiting Empakaai Crater, which is only a 90-minute drive from this side of the Ngorongoro Crater.
-With a diameter of only 6km, Empakaai Crater is smaller than the Ngorongoro Crater, but it is equally beautiful.
-Head here for a full day of walking down onto the crater floor, to look out for birds and monkeys in the forests on the way down, and on a clear day to look out across Lake Natron and Mount Kilimanjaro in the distance.
+While staying at Ngorongoro Sopa Lodge, travellers might also want to spend a day visiting Empakaai Crater, which is only a 90-minute drive from this side of the crater.
+With a diameter of only 6km, Empakaai is smaller than Ngorongoro, but equally beautiful.
+Spend a full day here and you can walk down onto the crater floor to look out for birds and monkeys in the forest, or on a clear day see Lake Natron and Mount Kilimanjaro in the distance.

-Ideal length of stay: Stay here for at least two nights so that you can spend a full day on safari in the Ngorongoro Crater.
-If you are able to spend three nights here, then you can also spend a full day walking in the nearby and beautiful Empakaai Crater.
+Ideal length of stay: Stay here for at least two nights so that you can spend a full day on safari in Ngorongoro Crater.
+If you are able to spend three nights, then you can also spend a full day walking in the nearby and beautiful Empakaai Crater.

-Directions: Ngorongoro Sopa Lodge is located on the quiet eastern rim of the Ngorongoro Crater, near the lesser used eastern decent and ascent road.
-It takes about 1 hour to drive to the lodge from the Ngorongoro Conservation Area gate and around 90 minutes from Manyara Airstrip.
+Directions: Ngorongoro Sopa Lodge is located on the quiet eastern rim of Ngorongoro Crater, near the lesser-used eastern decent and ascent road.
+It takes about one hour to drive to the lodge from the Ngorongoro Conservation Area gate and around 90 minutes from Manyara Airstrip.

 Food & drink